-The Company's major project is its Pine Cove Project.
-Unless the Company acquires or develops additional material properties, the Company will be mainly dependent upon the Project.
+The Company's major project is its Point Rousse Project.
+Unless the Company acquires or develops additional mineral properties, the Company will be mainly dependent upon the Project.
 Any adverse developments affecting the Company's Project would have a material adverse effect on the Company's financial condition and results of operations.